Connect with Range & Pasture:

 Ironweed spreads by seed and rhizomes.
 A single tall ironweed plant can produce 12,000 seeds in one season.
 Ironweed also has an extensive fibrous root system, which makes mechanical eradication nearly impossible and means leaving any part of the root behind will result in regrowth.

-Under normal field conditions, DuraCor® is nonvolatile.
+White clover and annual lespedeza exhibit some initial injury (such as lodging and loss of vigor) but recover.
+NovaGraz™ and DuraCor® are not registered for sale or use in all states.
+Under normal field conditions DuraCor is non-volatile.
 DuraCor has no grazing or haying restrictions for any class of livestock, including lactating dairy cows, horses (including lactating mares) and meat animals prior to slaughter.
 Label precautions apply to forage treated with DuraCor and to manure and urine from animals that have consumed treated forage.
-DuraCor is not registered for sale or use in all states.
-Contact your state pesticide regulatory agency to determine if a product is registered for sale or use in your state.
 Consult the label for full details.
 Always read and follow label directions.